minio/minio-py/README.rst

 Quick Start Example - File Uploader
 -----------------------------------

-This example program connects to a Minio object storage server, makes a bucket on the server and then uploads a file to the bucket.
+This example program connects to a MinIO object storage server, makes a bucket on the server and then uploads a file to the bucket.

-We will use the Minio server running at https://play.minio.io:9000 in this example.
+We will use the MinIO server running at https://play.min.io:9000 in this example.
 Feel free to use this service for testing and development.
 Access credentials shown in this example are open to the public.